Overview

 API permissions grant a user access to create and use Web APIs.

-- Click the three-dot (…) icon in the right pane and select from the role action menu
+Click the three-dot (…) icon in the right pane and select from the role options menu

 From here you can: